These Aren't My Shoes Productions - Home

 Finalist, University of Maryland "IN-10" Competition, 2006.

-PURCHASE: Electronic copies of Richard Fisher's Funeral can be purchased for $5, using PayPal.
-When your payment has been received, a PDF version of the play will be sent to the e-mail address associated with your account.
-PayPal may ask for a mailing address, but we do not use this information.
-Hard copies are currently not available.
+PURCHASE: Electronic (PDF) copies of Richard Fisher's Funeral can be purchased for $5.00, using PayPal.
+Once your payment has been completed, an email will be automatically sent to the address associated with your PayPal account that contains a download link.

 JAYNA